 When the memorial inspection company identify unsafe memorials through this inspection programme St Neots Town Council have a responsibility to ensure such memorials are not a danger to visitors and employees in the burial ground.
 Where possible, St Neots Town Council will contact the owner, advise them of the problem and ask them to make the memorial permanently safe, usually by having it re-fixed.
-Obviously, if there is a clear defect with the way in which the memorial was installed then the owner may have some redress through the memorial mason who originally installed it, should it have been installed in the previous 6 years.
+Obviously, if there is a clear defect with the way in which the memorial was installed then the owner may have some redress through the memorial mason who originally installed it, please refer to the contract with the memorial mason for their terms and conditions.
 If not, they will have to pay for the memorial to be installed to an approved standard.

 If you require any further information, please contact our offices on Tel: 01480 388911